Serena Rowe: The Poetry in Colour in Still Life Painting; 9 & 10 May 2026

 If you would like to experiment with a size you don’t usually paint with, now is the time to do it!

-A thin wash of colour (pink , green, soft grey, blue) rubbed in with kitchen towel.
+Your ‘wash’ of colour can be pink , green, soft grey, blue, diluted with thinner and rubbed in with kitchen towel.

-= I paint on plywood boards which i get from Jacksons Art which I then cover with two coats of primer.
+= I paint on plywood boards which I buy from Jacksons Art.

 (my primer recipe is at the bottom of this list!)